A gold mine swallowed their village. This Amazon tribe is here to take it back

 With the arrival of the expedition party, the Munduruku warriors tried to reestablish authority over the village.
 Some 40 of them went to the small businesses, inspected them in search of drugs and alcohol and ordered them to close.
 At a meeting in the village centre, the Munduruku’s chief Kaba demanded the miners leave.

 “The Tropas river is dead”, he told dozens of garimpeiros.
 “I didn’t see even a butterfly crossing it.”
-The garimpeiros took his people’s gold and contaminated their water with mercury, he says.
+The garimpeiros took his people’s gold and contaminated their water with mercury, he said.
 “You have to go.
 It’s not me who is expelling you, it’s our people.
 I don’t order anything, it’s the people.”

 “Sometimes we go to Creporizão [a nearby town] and spend 15, 20 grams of gold on rum and prostitution.
 I say this based on my own experience.
-And we don’t have the guts to give Chief Osvaldo 5 grams, 10 grams?” said Barbudo – ‘Beardy’ – a garimpeiro, to the meeting.
+And we don’t have the guts to give Chief Osvaldo 5 grams, 10 grams?”, said, Barbudo – ‘Beardy’ – a garimpeiro, to the meeting.

 Requests for comment from Funai about the Munduruku remain unanswered.
 So far, no government agency has tried to shut down the PV gold mining operation or tested the water in the Tropas River.